Manchester United – Arsenal: How to watch, team news, odds, stream

 Manchester United have Eric Bailly out for two to three with a muscle injury and Anthony Martial is still suspended as he serves the final match of a three-game ban after being sent off against Tottenham.
 Jesse Lingard is out for a few weeks through injury.

-Arsenal will likely be without David Luiz who was injured against Leicester, while they are keeping a close eye on Bukayo Saka who was also hurt against the Foxes.
-Willian could return for this game, while Shokdran Mustafi is also fit after a lengthy absence.
-Rob Holding continues to be sidelined and will be out for a few weeks after being injured in the warm up before Arsenal played Man City 10 days ago.
+Arsenal is without David Luiz who was injured against Leicester, while Bukayo Saka starts despite an injury against Leicester City.
+Willian returns for this game, while Shokdran Mustafi is also fit after a lengthy absence.
+Rob Holding makes a remarkable recovery to start Sunday’s match.

 What they’re saying ahead of Manchester United – Chelsea